What would you like to know more about?

 BMT Configuration

 You can use the Batch Manager Tool from any machine with internet access.
-However, using a scanner with the Batch Manager Tool requires a Windows 10 (Pro or Enterprise) or 11 machine with Microsoft .NET 4.5.2 installed to use the Batch Manager Scanning Service.
+However, using a scanner with the Batch Manager Tool requires a Windows 10 (Pro or Enterprise) or 11 machine with Microsoft .NET 4.5.2 or newer installed to use the Batch Manager Scanning Service.

 Security Roles

-To log in to Batch Manager Tool, you need one of the following Security Roles for your User account in MinistryPlatform:
+To log in to Batch Manager Tool, you need one of the following security roles for your User account in MinistryPlatform:

 Global Filters